Paparazzi: Injunctions

 In 1972, paparazzo photographer Ron Galella sued Jacqueline Kennedy Onassis after the former First Lady ordered her Secret Service agents to destroy Galella's camera and film following an encounter in New York City's Central Park.
 Kennedy counter-sued claiming harassment.
 The trial lasted three weeks and became a groundbreaking case regarding photojournalism and the role of paparazzi.
 In Galella v.
 Onassis, Kennedy obtained a restraining order to keep Galella 150 ft away from her and her children.
 The restriction was later reduced to 25 ft.
 The trial is a focal point in Smash His Camera, a 2010 documentary film by director Leon Gast.

-In 1997, Diana, Princess of Wales and Dodi Fayed were killed in a limousine crash as their driver was speeding, trying to escape paparazzi.
+In 1997, Diana, Princess of Wales and partner Dodi Fayed were killed in a limousine crash as their driver was speeding, trying to escape paparazzi.
+Another person, Trevor Jones, survived.
 An inquest jury investigated the role of paparazzi in the incident, but no one was convicted.
 The official inquests into the accident attributed the causes to the speed and manner of driving of the Mercedes, as well as the following vehicles, and the impairment of the judgment of the Mercedes driver, Henri Paul, through alcohol.

 In 1999, the Oriental Daily News of Hong Kong was found guilty of "scandalizing the court", an extremely rare charge where the judiciary find that the newspaper's conduct undermines confidence in the administration of justice.
 The charge was brought after the newspaper had published abusive articles challenging the judiciary's integrity and accusing it of bias in a lawsuit the paper had instigated over a photo of a pregnant Faye Wong.
 The paper had also arranged for a "dog team" (slang for paparazzi in the Chinese language) to track a judge for 72 hours, to provide the judge with first-hand experience of what paparazzi do.

-Time magazine's Style & Design special issue in 2005 ran a story entitled "Shooting Star", in which Mel Bouzad, one of the top paparazzi in Los Angeles at the time, claimed to have made US$150,000 for a picture of Ben Affleck and Jennifer Lopez in Georgia after their breakup.
-"If I get a picture of Britney and her baby," Bouzad claimed, "I'll be able to buy a house in those hills (above Sunset Boulevard)."
+Time magazine's Style & Design special issue in 2005 ran a story titled "Shooting Star", in which Mel Bouzad, one of the top paparazzi in Los Angeles at the time, claimed to have made US$150,000 for a picture of Ben Affleck and Jennifer Lopez in Georgia after their breakup.
+"If I get a picture of Britney and her baby," Bouzad claimed, "I'll be able to buy a house in those hills [above Sunset Boulevard]."
 Paparazzi author Peter Howe told Time that "celebrities need a higher level of exposure than the rest of us so it is a two-way street.
 The celebrities manipulate."